-If you decide to run your own server, then you are in complete control of everything and will not have issues with cheaters, although you might loose some game time dealing with them.
+If you decide to run your own server, then you are in complete control of everything and will not have issues with cheaters, although you might lose some game time dealing with them.

 2. Avoid people until you are ready to fight

-I know number 2 on this list is a contradiction to number 14, but your neighbours are an exception, just make sure you don’t have toxic ones before setting down roots.
+I know number 2 on this list is a contradiction to number 14, but your neighbors are an exception, just make sure you don’t have toxic ones before setting down roots.

 3. Stock up on food